Code-Institute-Submissions/Flask-Family-Planner/README.md

 ### Media

-* The photos used in this site were obtained randomly from google images.
+* The images used in this app were obtained randomly from google images.